-- Glen Hazel Family Community and Glen Hazel High Rise (Conversion in 2018) - Oak Hill (Conversion in 2017) - Manchester Redevelopment (Obtained HUD's Commitment to enter into a Housing Assistance Payment or CHAP in March 2020) - New Pennley Place Phase I (Obtained HUD's CHAP in March 2022)
+- Glen Hazel Family Community and Glen Hazel High Rise (Conversion in 2018) - Oak Hill (Conversion in 2017) - Manchester Redevelopment (Obtained HUD's Commitment to enter into a Housing Assistance Payment or CHAP in March 2020) - New Pennley Place Phase I (Obtained HUD's CHAP in March 2022) - Bedford Dwellings (Obtained HUD's CHAP in March 2023)

-The RAD financial closing occurred for Glen Hazel Family Community and Glen Hazel High Rise in 2018.
+Glen Hazel RAD: The RAD financial closing occurred for Glen Hazel Family Community and Glen Hazel High Rise in 2018.
 Rehabilitation and relocation activities of Glen Hazel RAD were completed in FY 2020.

-Oak Hill Phase I and Phase II-Wadsworth sub phase were converted to HUD Project-based Rental Assistance (PBRA) through the RAD Program in FY 2017.
+Oak Hill RAD: Oak Hill Phase I and Phase II-Wadsworth sub phase were converted to HUD Project-based Rental Assistance (PBRA) through the RAD Program in FY 2017.
 Major Reconstruction of Obsolete Public Housing Projects (MROP) public housing buildings (originally built in 1941) in Oak Hill Phase I have been approved for demolition and replacement of the eighty (80) MROP public housing units.
 Oak Hill's master developer will continue its efforts of securing development funds to complete the replacement of the MROP units.

-Manchester Redevelopment has been approved by HUD via its CHAP in order to convert the eighty-six (86) unit public housing portfolio into the PBV platform with housing rehabilitation.
-New Pennley Place Phase I has been approved by HUD via its CHAP in order to convert thirty-eight (38) public housing units into PBVs with housing rehabilitation.
-The HACP will continue to negotiate with the owner entity of New Pennley Place through FY 2023 to restructure the HACP's existing debt facility and the multi-faceted, refinancing/rehabilitation deal to support the preservation of long-term affordable housing.
+Manchester RAD: Manchester Redevelopment has been approved by HUD via its CHAP to convert the eighty-six (86) unit public housing portfolio into the PBV platform with housing rehabilitation.
+It is anticipated that HUD will issue the RAD Conversion Commitment letter in Q3 of 2023.
+The HACP applied for 4% tax credits in 2021.
+The deal is projected to close by Q4 of 2023 or Q1 of 2024.

+New Pennley Place RAD: New Pennley Place Phase I has been approved by HUD via its CHAP to convert thirty-eight (38) public housing units into PBVs with housing rehabilitation.
+The HACP will continue to negotiate with the owner entity of New Pennley Place through FY 2024 to restructure the HACP's existing debt facility and the multi-faceted refinancing/rehabilitation deal to support the preservation of long-term affordable housing.